katawura/am-strap/README.md

 # AM Strap
-A modular styling framework built with SCSS using attribute modules and DRY principles.
-It is recommended to [normalize](https://necolas.github.io/normalize.css/) your project before importing AM Strap and to ensure browser support with [autoprefixer](https://github.com/postcss/autoprefixer).
+A DRY modular styling framework built with SCSS using attribute modules.
+It is recommended to [normalize](https://necolas.github.io/normalize.css/) your project before importing AM Strap.
+Ensure required browser support by using [autoprefixer](https://github.com/postcss/autoprefixer).

 ## Contents